-- 1. Construct the matrix A and the vector b described by (4.2).
-(Hint: np.vstack(), np.column_stack(), and/or np.ones() may be helpful.) - 2.
+- Construct the matrix A and the vector b described by Equation 8.2.
+(Hint: the functions np.vstack(), np.column_stack(), and/or np.ones() may be helpful.) - 2.
 Use your function from Problem 1 to find the least squares solution. - 3.
 Plot the data points as a scatter plot. - 4.
 Plot the least squares line with the scatter plot.